DistributedCollective/zero/docs/sdk/lib-ethers.ethersliquity.gettotal.md

 ## EthersLiquity.getTotal() method

-Get the total amount of collateral and debt in the Liquity system.
+Get the total amount of collateral and debt in the Zero system.

 <b>Signature:</b>